elatov/puppet/apache/README.md

 When set to 'On', this turns on the use of request headers to publish attributes to applications.
 Values for this key is 'On' or 'Off', and the default value is 'Off'.
 This key is disabled if `apache::mod::shib` is not defined.
 Check the [`mod_shib` documentation](https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPApacheConfig#NativeSPApacheConfig-Server/VirtualHostOptions) for more details.

+##### `shib_compat_valid_user`

+Default is Off, matching the behavior prior to this command's existence.
+Addresses a conflict when using Shibboleth in conjunction with other auth/auth modules by restoring "standard" Apache behavior when processing the "valid-user" and "user" Require rules.
+See the [`mod_shib`documentation](https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPApacheConfig#NativeSPApacheConfig-Server/VirtualHostOptions), and [NativeSPhtaccess](https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPhtaccess) topic for more details.
+This key is disabled if `apache::mod::shib` is not defined.

 ##### `ssl_options`

 String or list of [SSLOptions](https://httpd.apache.org/docs/current/mod/mod_ssl.html#ssloptions), which configure SSL engine run-time options.
 This handler takes precedence over SSLOptions set in the parent block of the virtual host.